Urupema: Climate

 Urupema has a temperate oceanic climate (Köppen Cfb).
-Together with São Joaquim, Urubici, Bom Jardim da Serra and São José dos Ausentes, Urupema is considered the coldest city in Brazil if the maximum average temperature and the number of cold hours are considered.
+Along with São Joaquim, Urubici, Bom Jardim da Serra and São José dos Ausentes, Urupema is considered the coldest city in Brazil if the maximum average temperature and the number of cold hours are considered.
 It is also the coldest in terms of absolute minimums together with Bom Jardim da Serra.
 Snowfall occurs during the winter and less frequently in fall and spring.

+Demographics

+As of 2022 Urupema is 62.3% White, 29.3% Mixed, 8.1% Black, 0.3% Yellow and 0.04% Indigenous while the sex ratio is 52% male and 48% female.
+(IBGE).